strimzi/strimzi-kafka-oauth/README.md

 When using `oauth.http.retries` and `oauth.http.retry.pause.millis` options also keep in mind that the worker thread can get blocked on unresponsive connection, and you will want to set `oauth.connect.timeout.seconds` and `oauth.read.timeout.seconds` to smaller values as well, as explained in [the chapter on timeouts](#configuring-the-network-timeouts-for-communication-with-authorization-server).

+##### JSONPath username extraction

+By default, the `oauth.username.claim` and `oauth.fallback.username.claim` values are interpreted as top-level attribute names, unless the value starts with `[` in which case it is interpreted as a JSONPath query.

+You can force the claim specification to always be interpreted as a JSONPath query by setting:

+    oauth.force.jsonpath.username.extraction="true"

+When this option is enabled, both `oauth.username.claim` and `oauth.fallback.username.claim` are parsed as JSONPath expressions.
+The claim specification must begin with `$.`.

+If you previously used a simple attribute name such as `something`, change it to `$.['something']`.
+If you already used square brackets notation such as `['topAttrKey'].['subAttrKey']`, prefix it with `$.` to get `$.['topAttrKey'].['subAttrKey']`.

+With JSONPath username extraction enabled, you can use [JSONPath functions](https://github.com/json-path/JsonPath#functions) such as `concat` to construct the principal from multiple token claims.
+For example:

+    oauth.username.claim="$.concat($['userId'], \":\", $['sub'])"

+Given a token containing `"userId": "alice"` and `"sub": "u123456"`, this produces the principal `User:alice:u123456`.

 ##### Custom claim checking